PoisotLab/ms_network_prediction/manuscript.md

 parsimonious explanation for a dataset.
-The quantitative representation of "effects" in these models---the influence of each input on the output---is often assumed to be linear, and in the frequentist context, the goal is often to determine if the coeffecient corresponding with an input is non-zero to determine its "significance" in influencing the outcome.
+The quantitative representation of "effects" in these models---the influence of each input on the output---is often assumed to be linear, and in the frequentist context, the goal is often to determine if the coefficient corresponding with an input is non-zero to determine its "significance" in influencing the outcome.

 Models designed for inference have utility---descriptive models of networks